The pine stays green in Winter… wisdom in hardship.Norman Douglas

 PINE TREE FACTS!

-- A tree by many names – now called Pine or Conifer, was called Fir.
-Conifer also refers to Spruce, Yew and a few others.
+- A tree by many names – now called Pine or Conifer, this tree was called Fir.
+Term Conifer also refers to Spruce, Yew and a few others.

 - Pines are conifers, meaning seed are in cones.
 Pine Trees are unisex, producing both male and female cones on same tree.